EricPerbos/DAND-P4_Data_Analysis_with_R/README.md

 ## Exploratory Data Analysis of 4,898 white wines from Portugal

-_by Eric Perbos-Brinck in fulfillment of Udacity’s Data Analyst Nanodegree, Project 4_
+_by Eric Perbos-Brinck in fulfillment of Udacity’s [Data Analyst NanoDegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) (DAND), Project 4_
 </br>

 This project was completed with RStudio.